In-Depth Look: Tax Credits under Inflation Reduction Act

 - Cannot be stacked with §45Q, §45Z, or §48C

-Elective pay (direct pay): Tax-exempt entities.
-Taxable entities for up to five years
+Elective pay (direct pay): Available to tax-exempt entities.
+Available to non-tax-exempt entities for up to five years

 Funding mechanism: Investment tax credit